Willy Coppens: Title, arms and honours

-Willy Coppens was created Knight Coppens de Houthulst by King Albert in 1930.
+Coppens was created Knight Coppens de Houthulst by King Albert in 1930.

 In 1960, he was created Baron Coppens de Houthulst by King Baudouin.

-Willy Coppens got the (in Belgium) very exceptional honor to add 'de Houthulst' after his noble title (meaning: of Houthulst), referring to a wood he often overflew during the First World War.
+Coppens received the (in Belgium) honour to add 'de Houthulst' after his noble title (meaning: of Houthulst), referring to a wood he often overflew during the First World War.

 His arms consist of 3 silver flying eagles on a blue background.

 His motto was 'Je surmonterai' (I will overcome).

 Willy Coppens deemed honors and awards to be very important, as he felt they ought to be a token of recognition.
 In his opinion, they should not be granted automatically and he felt it was unjust that lower ranking frontline servicemen received lower ranks in national orders than commanding generals that did not participate in active combat.

 This feeling was made tangible in 1959 and 1968 when he refused the Commander's cross in the Order of Leopold as a civilian pilot who deserted the 'Compagnie des aviateurs' on 23 August 1914, after only 20 days of service received the Grand Officer's cross of the same order, a higher rank than the Commander's cross offered to him.